Kay WalkingStick: Exhibitions

+"own hybrid cultural identity, engaging Native history along with feminism, Minimalism, and other key art historical movements.
+She has become particularly renowned for her majestic and sensual landscapes, which imbue natural scenery with the charge of personal and collective memory."

 The Dayton Art Institute in Dayton, Ohio, began its 2017 special exhibition season with "Kay WalkingStick: An American Artist".
-The exhibit will run February 2017 through May 2017.
+The exhibit ran February 2017 through May 2017.
+"Kay WalkingStick: An American Artist" was also shown in 2018 at the Montclair Art Museum.

-On March 1 through 5, 2017, the June Kelly Gallery featured Kay WalkingStick's work at the Art Dealers Association of America Art Fair.
-The exhibition was held at The Armory at 67th and Park Avenue, New York City.

 In 2020, the art of WalkingStick was exhibited in the exhibition Hearts of Our People: Native Women Artists at the Smithsonian American Art Museum.

+In 2023, the exhibition Kay WalkingStick/Hudson River School opened at the New-York Historical Society.
+At this time, this was the artist's largest museum exhibition in New York City.

 Collections

 WalkingStick's works are in the collections of: